Building a budget

 Next, you need to figure out what you spend your money on.
 Go through your bank statements and break down your spending into categories:

-• Home costs, such as rent/mortgage payments, household bills such as gas, electricity and water, and building/contents insurance.
+• Home costs, such as rent/mortgage payments, household bills such as gas, electricity, water, broadband and building/contents insurance.

-• Living costs, such as food, clothing and health care.
+• Living costs, such as food, clothing, health care and phone.

-• Travel and vehicle expenses, including fuel, maintenance such as your annual MOT and repairs, road tax and insurance, and public transport costs.
+• Travel and vehicle expenses, including fuel, maintenance such as your annual MOT and repairs, road tax and insurance, and other transport costs.

 • Costs related to family and pets, such as vet bills, pet insurance, childcare, pocket money and school trips.